SnowyColdd/BetterCoinflips/README.md

 > For the Polish version of this README, see [README_PL](./README.pl.md)

 # Fork
-This plugin is a fork of [BetterCoinflips](https://github.com/Mikihero/BetterCoinflips) by [Mikihero](https://github.com/Mikihero), rewritten in Polish and enhanced with new features.
+This plugin is a fork of [BetterCoinflips](https://github.com/Mikihero/BetterCoinflips) by [Mikihero](https://github.com/Mikihero), enhanced with new features.

 ## BetterCoinflips